Dateline: Istanbul, Turkey

 The city is an eclectic mix of arts and commerce, combining great wealth with diversity of culture.
-With a richness of tradition that complements the modern attitude and development of the country as a whole there is little wonder that over 2 million tourists flock to the city each year.
+With a richness of tradition that complements the modern attitude and development of the country as a whole, there is little wonder that over 2 million tourists flock to the city each year.
 With something for everyone, Sao Paolo has a wide range of theaters, restaurants, hotels and entertainment.

-As a center for trade, the city hosts over three quarters of Brazil’s business fairs and contributes around US $220 billion to the country’s economy.
+As a center for trade, the city hosts over three-quarters of Brazil’s business fairs and contributes around US $220 billion to the country’s economy.
 Trading US $3.5 billion each day on the Sao Paulo stock exchange, the city is home to both domestic and international corporations.

 Situated in the upmarket Pinheiros district is the Colab CoWorking office.
 The area is renowned for its association with the arts community and is popular with writers, movie directors and creative entrepreneurs.

 Colab CoWorking offers virtual offices, serviced co-working spaces as well as private offices and meeting rooms.
 The spaces are large, airy and full of natural daylight which enhances the clean and modern design.
-The atmosphere is professional, but relaxed.
+The atmosphere is professional but relaxed.

 Monthly costs start R$100 (US $ 30) which allows up to 4 hours use of the space and virtual business services.
-Physical desks start at R$675 (US $ 210) which include full use of the amenities.
+Physical desks start at R$675 (US $ 210) which includes full use of the amenities.
 A private office for up to 6 people costs R$3,795 (US $1,185).

 Best co-working space Sao Paulo, Brazil: Colab CoWorking, R Fradique Coutinho, 160, São Paulo, Brazil